Korkman/macemu-appimage-builder/README.md

 ## Build stages
 Through the use of [multi-stage](https://docs.docker.com/develop/develop-images/multistage-build/) and [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/), the process is partially parallelized.

 The stage "buildenv" prepares all build dependencies, stages "buildenv-basilisk2" and "buildenv-sheepshaver" compile and package to "/output" inside the image.
 The stages "basilisk2", "sheepshaver" and "combined" reduce the image to the contents of "/output".
-The script `compile` will then extract "/output" to the host "./output".
+The script `compile` passes options so the build process will extract the final image to the host directory ./output.

 # Footnotes